hawkinsw/algorhythms/notation.md

 $$f(n) = n^2 + \frac{1}{2}n $$

-Or, it might be the case that, given an input of size $n$, an algorithm we design will need $n\,lg\,n + 2n$ basic operations to compute a solution.
+Or, it might be the case that, given an input of size $n$, an algorithm we design will need $n \  lg \  n + 2n$ basic operations to compute a solution.
 In this case, we model the runtime of our algorithm using this $f$:

-$$f(n) = n\,lg\,n + 2n $$
+$$f(n) = n \  lg \   n + 2n $$

 Let's say, for purposes of exposition, that the two different algorithms modeled by these time functions both solve the same computational problem.
 Which one should we implement?
 Which one should we add to our [Killer App](https://en.wikipedia.org/wiki/Killer_application)?
-And do our $f$s help us decide?
+And do our $`f`$s help us decide?

 > ### Sidebar: What do you mean, "size of the input"?
 > &#x21F0; The phrase "size of the input" is just vague enough to be useful and just vague enough to be confusing.
 The mystery is a result of the fact that we are attempting to capture a characteristic of an instance of a computational problem so that it is applicable to as many algorithms as possible.
 When I was learning to analyze algorithms, some examples really helped me: For an algorithm that sorts lists of inputs, the "size of the input" is the length of the list of items to sort; For an algorithm that factors prime numbers, the "size of the input" is the number of digits in the number to factor; For an algorithm that predicts the weather in the future, the "size of the input" might be the number of days from now when we are concerned about precipitation.
 Notice a common theme: As the "size of the input" grows, the instance of the computational problem gets harder and harder.